 - See the history of one of the world's most complex and progressive cities in a beautifully maintained 16th-century building

-- Explore the various eras of Amsterdam, from the Dutch Golden Age, to the Nazi occupation of WWII, up to its modern incarnation as a cultural capital
+- Explore the various eras of Amsterdam, from the 17th century to the Nazi occupation of WWII, up to its modern incarnation as a cultural capital

-From the Middle Ages through the Golden Age, and right up to present day, the story of the Dutch capital is told through ancient artifacts and interactive exhibits.
+From the Middle Ages through the 17th century, and right up to the present day, the story of the Dutch capital is told through ancient artifacts and interactive exhibits.
 This delightful museum covers everything Amsterdam, and it's great for kids!

 Amsterdam doesn't hide its charming canals, nor its famous vices.
 But to really get to know the city you want to know its history, and how it became the thriving metropolis we know today.

 It touches on all aspects of the city, from religion and folklore to showbiz, prostitution, and Ajax.
-It also includes many original orphanage furnishings, a playable carillon, an eco-car from the 1960s (the proto-Prius!) and a replica red-light district pub, where rough-and-tumble customers came to drink and 'tumble'.
+The museum also includes many original orphanage furnishings, revealing the long and fascinating history of the building itself.

 - Cancellations are possible up to 24 hours before your visit date

 Do grab an audio guide at the entrance, it complements the experience quite nicely.
 Also, make sure to bring a €1 or €2 coin if you'd like to use the lockers.